Causes of damaged skin

 If you’re dealing with damaged skin, the first thing you should do is investigate your skin’s pH, which should be around 5.5.
 Your skin’s first line of defense is known as the acid mantle, and it is this slightly acidic barrier that protects against bacteria, infection, and environmental pollutants.

+When that pH-protected barrier is damaged, you experience things like blemishes, dermatitis, and redness.
+In fact, chronic dry skin equals too alkaline, and oily skin equals too acidic.
 Lots of factors can throw your pH out of whack with the worst offenders being non-pH balanced skin care products, detergents, and soaps, which can be as high as 10 on the pH scale (aka highly alkaline).

-Learn more here: The Little Known Secret to Healthy Skin - Why You Need to Balance Your Skin’s pH Levels.
+Learn more here: The Little Known Secret to Healthy Skin - Why You Need to Balance Your Skin’s pH Levels .

 It’s estimated that only 10% of the roughly 3000 chemicals used in cosmetic products today are tested for safety.
 Thanks to lack of regulation, there were nearly 1600 adverse event reports filed with the FDA in 2016.
 That’s more than 4 people per day suffering significant skin damage from everyday products.